fk-csy1018/CSY1018_assignment1/README.md

 Adding the 2 images that link to the W3Schools Validator and adjust their position with the div id="validations" tag, and Using target="_blank" in order to open the 2 links on my footer on a new window of my browser and not exit my page.

+Then I copy the code of the index.html and create 3 new documents with the same code, one for each section I need to have on my assignment.
+Bio, Cv, Contact.
+By having done that I already have the base to work on (the html code that creates my navigation bar and my whole page style) and I can change the actual information that appear on the middle of it (eg. Welcoming text of my index changes to CV data or Bio, or the Contact form).

+Then I move to Bio page.

+Same code as Index.html in order to generate the page style, then I am Adding a text description of the specific section of my page and after that I am Adding a picture of myself as "Gill Bate's picture".
+Text was styled from CSS with the use of \<p> and \<p class="big"> to distinguish the normal text and the Heading.

+Then I move to CV page.